 Harassment at or near the home is a serious problem and includes not only physical attacks and damage to property, but also verbal abuse and other behaviour which deprives people of the enjoyment of their home on the grounds of a personal attribute such as gender, racial origin, sexuality, age, disability or other factor.
 Victims of harassment will also be signposted to other relevant sources of support and advice, such as the local authority, the police and voluntary and community organisations.

 All applicants whose household is specifically affected by harassment will be assessed on an individual basis.
 The level of priority will reflect the severity of the harassment and the risk to the household.
-Points will only be awarded where there is no realistic probability of a satisfactory or timeous resolution to the situation.

-Housing related health problems
+Housing related health or disability needs